 by Staff Writer

-When camping, it is very important to be prepared for any situation.
-This can make shopping for camping gear and outdoor equipment a little overwhelming.
+It's important to be prepared for any situation when you're camping.
+This can make shopping for camping gear a little overwhelming.
 You don't want to forget anything, but you also want to pack light and keep the trip fun and simple.
-This quick guide will answer all of the questions you have about camping gear and outdoor supplies.
-This guide also provides you with a simple camping checklist, making it easy to buy and use camping supplies and outdoor gear.
+This guide answers frequently asked questions about camping gear, so you can easily figure out what you need and start enjoying nature.

 How do I break in my hiking boots?

-To break in hiking boots that you are going to be tramping around in for many miles, try a few simple steps.
 First, wear your boots for short periods of time in your house.
 This will help you decide which socks will cushion your feet the best.
-Lace your boots tightly so you will be wearing them the same way in the house as on the trails.
-After you've worn your hiking boots around the house for a while, and they seem to fit comfortably, wear them while running a few errands around town or in the yard.
-Don't slack when breaking in your hiking boots.
-Remember that you will be wearing these on a hike, possibly with the weight of outdoor supplies on your back.
+Lace your boots tightly, so you'll be wearing them the same way in the house as on the trails.
+After you've worn your hiking boots around the house, and they seem to fit comfortably, wear them while running a few errands around town or in the yard.
+Don't ever skip breaking in a new pair of hiking boots.
+Remember that you will be wearing these for a long time, possibly with the weight of outdoor supplies on your back.